ljonesdesign/INLS161-2021-summer-1/docs/01-basics/02-command-line.md

 ![tilde](/img/tilde.png).

 Open a browser and replace your **onyen** with your personal onyen.
-Example: **opal.ils.unc.edu/~kellyd**
+Example: **opal.ils.unc.edu/~kellyd.**

+Mine is opal.ils.unc.edu/~lblakej:

 ![browser with opal](/img/browser-opal.png)

-My onyen is lblakej.
 I have an account and I have set my permissions, so you can see my site directory: <https://opal.ils.unc.edu/~lblakej>

 If you see **Forbidden** message, that means you have an account, but you have permission problems.
 Let me know in the Zoom chat if this is that case for you.
 This semester, the permissions should have been set for you.